abhisekpaul/react-schema/README.md

 #### Form Panels

-The initial `formPanels` entry is used as a page of questions, or `questionPanels` in Winterfell's case.
+The initial `formPanels` entry is used as a page of questions, or `questionPanels` in ReactSchema's case.

 ```json
 {